 Mr. Cartwright was especially interested in energy.
 According to the same Politico, in the second half of the 2010s he was an active person in the Brussels Energy Club, positioning himself as an expert journalist.

 In 2020, elections were held for the head of the Energy Charter Secretariat, an organization that was supposed to save the environment against the backdrop of global warming.
-The EU promoted a candidate who supported “green technologies”.
+The EU promoted a candidate who supported green technology.
 But Cartwright is the opposite.

-“However, Cartwright’s site supported the incumbent Slovakian president, whose position was supported by several countries in Eastern Europe and Central Asia with large interests in oil and gas,” Politico claims.
+“However, Cartwright’s site supported the incumbent Slovakian president, whose position is supported by several countries in Eastern Europe and Central Asia with large interests in oil and gas,” Politico claims.

 In whose interests exactly did this happen and are the Kremlin’s ears sticking out here?